generative model

 1. Generate new samples consistent with that distribution

-2. Assign likelihoods or densities to observed data points
+2. Assign likelihoods or densities for observed data points

 Modern generative techniques include autoregressive models, variational autoencoders (VAEs), normalizing flows, diffusion and score-based models, and generative adversarial networks (GANs).

-These generative models are trained using objectives designed to make their learned distribution approximate the true data distribution—for example, via maximum likelihood, adversarial losses, score matching, or diffusion-based estimation.
+These generative models are trained using objectives designed to make their learned distribution approximate the true data distribution—such as through maximum likelihood, adversarial losses, score matching, or diffusion-based estimation.